-An antique Delafoy Aspirator a system designed for relieving fluid build up in the body, principally in the bladder and a significant surgical advance at the time, dating from the 19th century.
+An antique Potain Aspirator a system designed for relieving fluid build up in the body, principally in the bladder and a significant surgical advance at the time, dating from the 19th century.

 This example is in a leather case and is almost complete, it has the six needles and one space, these are retained on a felt base which lifts off to access a small space beneath.
 The case has a padded silk lid and felt needle base and the rest is red leather, the case is solid.
 The syringe is made from nickel plated brass, there is some minor wear to the nickel plating.